 Mayer was a psychoanalyst and professor of psychology at Berkeley and definitely not the kind of person to believe in something as strange as dowsing.
 But she was desperate, so she got in touch with the American Society of Dowsers and was given the name of their then president, Harold McCoy, who lived in Arkansas.

-She wrote, “I called him that day.
+“I called him that day.
 Harold picked up the phone – friendly, cheerful, heavy Arkansas accent.
 I told him I’d heard he could dowse for lost objects and that I’d had a valuable harp stolen in Oakland, California.
 Could he help locate it?

 “’Give me a second, ‘ he said.
 ‘I’ll tell you if it’s still in Oakland.’
 He paused, then ‘Well, it’s still there.
 Send me a street map of Oakland and I’ll locate that harp for you.’”